Bayesian multi-exposure image fusion for robust high dynamic range ptychography: Acknowledgements

 \section{Acknowledgements}

 SK and MH acknowledge funding by the Carl Zeiss Foundation within the program ``CZS Stiftungsprofessuren'' and by the German Research Foundation (DFG) within grant HA 5918/4-1.
 The remaining authors acknowledge support from the Helmholtz Association (ZT-I-PF-4-018 AsoftXm), the Free State of Thuringia and the European Social Fund Plus (2023 FGR0053).
+We acknowledge support by the German Research Foundation Projekt-Nr.
+512648189 and the Open Access Publication Fund of the Thueringer Universitaets- und Landesbibliothek Jena.